ykacer/Newspapers_clustering_using_py-faster-rcnn/README.md

 The used dataset is an ensemble of 102 Russian newpapers pages annotated and taken from [UCL Machine learning](https://archive.ics.uci.edu/ml/machine-learning-databases/00306/) site.
-This is the dataset we use to tune faster-rcnn code.
+This is the dataset we use to tune faster-rcnn code (68 for training, 34 for testing)

 We show below an example with ground truth: